dcrommie/walbrook/src/markdown-pages/service-packages.md

 packagestitle: Our Wealth Service Packages
 packagesdescription: Personal advice on a single topic starts at $550 including GST.
-For ongoing support, we offer simple, transparent pricing on service packages to suit your needs.sdasd
+For ongoing support, we offer simple, transparent pricing on service packages to suit your needs.
 firstpackage: Clarify
 firstpackageprice: Complimentary
 firstpackagedescription: Clarify your current position and take control of your